 The Level I CAIA exam consists of 200 multiple-choice questions.
 The exam length is four hours.
 There are 100 questions in the first two hours, followed by a break, and then 100 more questions in the last two hours.
 70% of the Level II exam weight consists of 100 multiple-choice questions.
 The remaining 30% consists of three sets of constructed-response (essay) questions.
 These questions test your practical application of the knowledge you’ve gained to realistic scenarios.
 To learn more about each level of the exam, check out our FAQ for Level I and FAQ for Level II.

-The pass rates for the September 2018 CAIA exam were 54% for Level I and 62% for Level II.
+The pass rates for the September 2019 CAIA exam were 52% for Level I and 64% for Level II.
 The pass rates have been on a steady decline for the past decade.
-In September 2008, the pass rates were 72% for Level I and 70% for Level II.
 (This pass rate information is courtesy of Wikipedia.)
 More candidates are taking the exam than previously, which is one reason the pass rate is declining, but the other is that the exam is becoming more challenging.

 The topics covered by both levels of the CAIA exam can change from year to year because the world of alternative investments is fluid.
-Here are the 2019 weights and topics for Level I.
+Here are the 2020 weights and topics for Level I:

 The Level I exam is computerized, and questions are served up in topic batches, although you won’t get all questions on one topic at once.
 Now that you know the format, you can see that you aren’t likely to pass the exam if you don’t pass the topics with weights over 15%.
 Based on this table, the topics you really want to get right are Professional Standards and Ethics and Introduction to Alternative Investments.

 The 2020 topics and weights for Level II are: